Are 26-Inch Mountain Bikes Obsolete?

 26-inch wheels are a popular size for mountain bikes and can be a good choice for specific riders and types of terrain.
 Here are some potential advantages of 26-inch wheels for mountain biking:

-• Quick handling: The smaller size of 26-inch wheels can make them more responsive and easier to maneuver, which can benefit technical trails.
+2. Quick handling: The smaller size of 26-inch wheels can make them more responsive and easier to maneuver, benefiting technical trails.

 Is a 26-inch mountain bike good for what height?